jimbleslilley/bootcamp-project-2/README.md

 The config.py file should be stored in your local repository folder.

 ## Extract
-Two files are selected from Kaggle.com and the files are csv format.
+Two files are selected from Kaggle.com and both files are csv format.
- Both files are converted to panda Data Frams
+ Both files are converted to panda Data Frams Dataframes are named as manufacturer_df and stocks_df.

 All the columns are checked to ensure the dates and vaccine manufacturer names in each table match so that the tables can be joined.